 D. Attorney’s fees, claim preparation expenses, and the costs of litigation.

 109.09 Estimates.
+If satisfactory progress is being made, the Contractor shall submit monthly invoices for payment for Lump Sums items.
+The DBT shall estimate the current percentage completion of each Lump Sum item of Work as depicted in the approved Schedule of Values (as defined in C&MS 109.01).
+The estimated current percentage completed shall be reasonably justified by providing the estimated quantities of Work as agreed in the Schedule of Values.
+DBE specific work items shall be separately itemized and shall correspond to the DBE work item breakdown in the Schedule of Values.
+The Engineer shall make Estimate entries corresponding to the DBE work item breakdown.

+The LPA shall review each proposed current percentage completion and revise the percentage based on the LPA’s judgment of the percent completed or Work performed.
+The LPA may make DBE specific work item payments if, in the LPA’s judgement, DBEs performed Work within the invoiced period.
+DBE work item payments may be made by the LPA regardless of DBE invoice payment requests made by the Contractor and C&MS 107.21 shall apply.
+The percentage of completion accepted by the LPA, multiplied by the portion of the Contract Price attributable to the invoiced Item of Work as depicted in the approved Schedule of Values, will define the gross amount of the payment due to the Contractor for that item of Work.
+Each payment is approximate, and all partial estimates and payments are subject to correction after payment by the LPA.

+The LPA shall return to Contractor any invoices that are incomplete and/or incorrect in any material respect for correction and resubmission.

-If satisfactory progress is being made, the Contractor will receive monthly payments equaling the Work and materials in place.
+If satisfactory progress is being made for items of Work with bid unit prices, the Contractor will receive monthly payments equaling the Work or materials in place.
 The monthly payment is approximate, and all partial estimates and payments are subject to correction in the Final Estimate and payment.

-Payment for Work and materials shall not, in any way, prevent later rejection when defective Work or material is discovered, or constitute acceptance under or .
-Any pay item deficient in material approval can be withheld for payment on an estimate.
+Payment for Work and materials shall not, in any way, prevent later rejection when defective Work or material is discovered, or constitute acceptance under 109.11 or 109.12.

+Any pay item deficient in material approval can be withheld for payment on an estimate for any item (lump sum or unit priced items).

-Except for estimates generated during Project finalization, the Department will not pay an estimate until the Contractor certifies to the Engineer that the work for which payment is being made was performed in accordance with the contract.
-Certification will be made on forms provided by the Department.
+Except for estimates generated during Project finalization, the LPA will not pay an estimate until the DBT certifies to the Engineer that the work for which payment is being made was performed in accordance with the contract.
+Certification will be made on forms provided by the LPA.

-The Department may pay estimates twice each month if the Engineer concludes the amount of work performed is sufficient.
+The LPA may pay estimates twice each month if the Engineer concludes the amount of work performed is sufficient.

 No estimate or payment shall be construed as acceptance of defective Work or improper materials.

-The Department will not pay the adjusted final estimate until the Contractor remedies all defective Work and accepted Work damaged by the Contractor’s operations.
+The LPA will not pay the adjusted final estimate until the DBT remedies all defective Work and accepted Work damaged by the Contractor’s operations.

-Interest will be paid in accordance with when warranted.
+Interest will be paid in accordance with ORC 126.30 when warranted.

 109.10 Payment for Delivered Materials.
-The Department will pay, up to 75 percent of the applicable contract item, for the invoiced cost of the delivered and approved materials before they are incorporated in the Work, if the approved materials are delivered, accepted, and properly stored on the project or stored in acceptable storage places in the vicinity of the Project.
+The LPA will pay, up to 75 percent of the applicable contract item, for the invoiced cost of the delivered and approved materials before they are incorporated in the Work, if the approved materials are delivered, accepted, and properly stored on the project or stored in acceptable storage places in the vicinity of the Project.